MicrosoftDocs/memdocs/memdocs/intune/enrollment/troubleshoot-windows-auto-enrollment.md

   When the task is triggered on the scheduler, Event ID 107 is logged.

   When the task is completed, Event ID 102 is logged.
-This occurs regardless of whether auto enrollment succeeds.
+The event is logged whether or not auto enrollment succeeds.

   > [!NOTE]
   > You can use the task scheduler log to check whether auto-enrollment is triggered.
 However, you can't use the log to determine whether auto-enrollment succeeded.

-  The following situation may cause the Schedule created by enrollment client for automatically enrolling in MDM from AAD task not to be initiated:
+  The following situation may cause the Schedule created by enrollment client for automatically enrolling in MDM from AAD task not to be started:

   - The device is already enrolled in another MDM solution.
 In this case, Event ID 7016 together with error code 2149056522 is logged in the **Applications and Services Logs** > **Microsoft** > **Windows** > **Task Scheduler** > **Operational** event log.